adriapa-oocl/practice-tdd-parking-lot-2021-8-1-15-16-40-779/testcases.md

 [X] case 5
-    Given customer has parking ticket but already USED When customer do fetch the car
+    Given customer has parking ticket but already USED When fetch the car
     Then return nothing

 [X]case 6
     Given a car, and a parking lot but NO space
-    When customer do park the car
+    When park the car
     Then do NOT return a parking ticket

+#story 2
+[]case 1
+    Given parking lot, and an unrecognized ticket
+    When fetch the car
+    Then display error message "Unrecognized parking ticket"

+[]case 2
+    Given parking lot, and a used ticket
+    When fetch the car
+    Then display error message "Unrecognized parking ticket"

+[]case 3
+    Given parking lot, without any position and a car When park the car
+    Then display error message "No available position"